blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 Associated token account already exists at: CfWq8oFtsyWQ1eVaC3qW3ffCFjQHUd4QmVjW9L9EQrBL.
 ```
 In both cases you should see the associated token account address.
-It's CfWq8oFtsyWQ1eVaC3qW3ffCFjQHUd4QmVjW9L9EQrBL in the output above, but it will be different for your account.
+It’s CfWq8oFtsyWQ1eVaC3qW3ffCFjQHUd4QmVjW9L9EQrBL in the output above, but it will be different for your account.

 Now, to use the faucet:
 1. Go to the [faucet website](https://www.spl-token-ui.com/#/token-faucets)
-2. Change to devnet by hovering over the 'mainnet-beta' button in the top-right of the page and choosing 'devnet'.
+2. Change to devnet by hovering over the ‘mainnet-beta’ button in the top-right of the page and choosing ‘devnet’.
-3. Click the 'Token Airdrop' button.
+3. Click the ‘Token Airdrop’ button.
-4. Leave the 'Admin' field blank.
+4. Leave the ‘Admin’ field blank.
-5. Enter the associated token account address (from the account you just created) into the 'Token Destination Address' field.
+5. Enter the associated token account address (from the account you just created) into the ‘Token Destination Address’ field.
-6. Enter B87AhxX6BkBsj3hnyHzcerX2WxPoACC7ZyDr8E7H9geN into the 'Faucet Address' field.
+6. Enter B87AhxX6BkBsj3hnyHzcerX2WxPoACC7ZyDr8E7H9geN into the ‘Faucet Address’ field.
-7. Enter 10000000000 into the Amount field (that's 10,000,000,000 because the token value takes an integer and shifts it 6 decimal places)
+7. Enter 10000000000 into the Amount field (that’s 10,000,000,000 because the token value takes an integer and shifts it 6 decimal places)
-8. Click the 'Airdrop Tokens' button.
+8. Click the ‘Airdrop Tokens’ button.
 9. Connect and sign the transaction using your devnet Sollet wallet.

-You should then get a confirmation message from the site saying 'Success!
-Take a look at your account'.
+You should then get a confirmation message from the site saying ‘Success!
+Take a look at your account’.

 # 9. ⚖️ Deposit USDC